How much does public liability insurance cost?

 Calculating your public liability cover

-Figuring out what cover you need to protect your business can be a stressful process.
-There are so many insurance companies out there, offering similar products with nuances and jargon that can be hard to decipher.
+Figuring out what cover you need for your business can be a stressful process.
+There are so many insurance companies out there, hidden under layers of jargon that can be hard to decipher.

 What impacts the cost of public liability insurance?